ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 Runoff input and remapping options
 ---------------------

-In most of cases, mizuRoute forcing (e.g., runoff, precipitation and evaporation used for lake water balance, solutes) are not provided as the same catchments/grid boxes.
-In such a case, remapping (or regridding) are required to estimate forcing variables at mizuRoute catchment. mizuRoute has a capability to remap forcing at different catchments or grid to catchment or grid defined in river network used for routing using weighted average.
-However, user needs to provide mapping file in netCDF.
-See :doc:`Input data <Runoff mapping data>` for mapping file structure.
+mizuRoute forcing (e.g., runoff, precipitation and evaporation used for lake water balance, solutes) may be provided at the different HRU than mizuRoute river network HRU.
+In such a case, remapping (or regridding) are required to estimate forcing variables at mizuRoute HRU. mizuRoute has a capability to remap forcing at different catchments or grid to catchment or grid defined in river network used for routing using weighted average.
+A user needs to provide a mapping file in netCDF.
+See :ref:`Runoff mapping data <Runoff_mapping_data>` for mapping file structure.
 Breifly, mapping can be either catchment (i.e., unstructure grid) to river network catchment (option 2) or grid to river network catchment (option 3). option 1 is forcing provided at the same catchment as the one in river network, in which case no mapping is required.
 Here in control file, user needs to provides the following information on the maping file.